Applying for your visa outside the UK

 Please note if you will be studying at the University of Leeds for the first time as a new student, you do not need to request a CAS via this method.
 Your CAS will be issued to you by the Admissions team, please see here for further details regarding how it can be issued to you.

-If you are returning to or resuming study at the University of Leeds, you need to request a Confirmation of Acceptance for Studies (CAS) from the International Student Office.
+If you are returning to or resuming study at the University of Leeds, you need to request a Confirmation of Acceptance for Studies (CAS).
+You should send your CAS request form and documents to the e-mail address listed at the top of the CAS request form.

-When you email the form to us, please save the form electronically with your surname (in capitals) first and your forename second.
+When you email the form, please save the form electronically with your surname (in capitals) first and your forename second.

 You must submit evidence of your finances with your CAS request form.
 This should be a scanned copy of a bank statement or a letter of official financial sponsorship.
 A CAS request cannot be authorised until you demonstrate that you have the documents to meet the UK Visas and Immigration financial requirements.